Norbiton to Hammersmith or Putney walk

 At the end of the Main Walk there are two underground stations in Hammersmith (Zone 2), one for the District and Piccadilly lines, the other the terminus of the Hammersmith & City and Circle lines.

-At the end of the Extended Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.
+At the end of the Longer Walk there is a District line underground station (Putney Bridge, in Zone 2) and a separate mainline station (Zones 2/3) with frequent trains to Waterloo.

-For the Shorter Walk variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
+For the shorter variations Chiswick, Barnes Bridge and Barnes (all in Zone 3) have a similar service to Norbiton.
 Turnham Green (Zones 2/3) is on the District line.

 If you spend some time at Chiswick House the obvious place to break for mid-afternoon refreshment is the Chiswick House Café (020-8995 6356), but note the Gardens' closing time when you arrive as it stops serving about an hour earlier.

-At the end of the Extended Walk the Drawing Room Café (020-7736 3233) in Fulham Palace is open daily until 5pm summer (April-October), 4pm winter.
+Towards the end of the Longer Walk the Drawing Room Café (020-7736 3233) in Fulham Palace is open daily until 5pm summer (Apr-Oct), 4pm winter.

 After the walk, we would love to get your feedback